TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          Keyword:

-         **hideNonTranslated** : If this keyword is used a record that has no translation will not be shown.
+         **hideNonTranslated:** If this keyword is used a record that has no translation will not be shown.
 The default is that records with no translation will show up in the default language.